Automated Discovery of Operable Dynamics from Videos: Results

 As our neural state vector field presents an accurate representation of the system dynamics, we can observe integrated trajectories to uncover periodic behavior within the system.
 In Figure~\ref{fig:non_equilibrium}(a), we display several neural state variable trajectories for the spring mass and single pendulum system, generated by randomly sampling initial states in the smooth neural state variable space and integrating the system using the neural state vector field $\hat{F}$.
 For both systems, we visualize the trajectories in the smooth neural state variable space and plot each variable, $V_1(t)$ and $V_2(t)$, with respect to time $t$.
-Both systems exhibit periodic behavior, as indicated by the approximately closed loops in the smooth neural state variable space and the repeating patterns in the plots of $V_1(t)$ and $V_2(t)$ over time, both showing that the trajectories return to their initial states after a predictable period.
+Both systems exhibit potentially periodic behavior, as indicated by the approximately closed loops in the smooth neural state variable space and the repeating patterns in the plots of $V_1(t)$ and $V_2(t)$ over time, both showing that the trajectories return to their initial states after a predictable period.
+While minor error in our learned model may lead to unclosed loops, which prevent our framework from strongly concluding the presence of periodicity, the trajectories themselves are nearly closed, such that a boundary value problem can be solved to identify periodic orbits up to a reasonable margin of error.
+More detailed analyses are provided in Supplementary Section~\ref{appendix:non_equilibrium}.
+Furthermore, these trajectories uncover characteristic behaviors that can help form the initial analyses of the dynamical system.
 For the spring mass system, the length of the period is the same for all trajectories, as marked by a black dotted line.
 A similar periodic pattern can be observed for the single pendulum system.
 However, unlike the spring mass system, the length of the period is not consistent for different trajectories.
 For each trajectory, the approximate length of the period is marked with a dotted line of the same color.
 From the trajectories, we can observe that the period increases with the amplitude and that the difference in period is more distinct between trajectories with higher amplitudes.
 This behavior can also be observed in Figure~\ref{fig:equilibrium}(b), where the near-equilibrium trajectories for the single pendulum all display nearly identical period lengths.
 These qualitative results are consistent with each system's respective classical mechanical analyses, as the spring mass is a linear oscillator with fixed frequency and the single pendulum is a nonlinear oscillator with amplitude-dependent frequencies.